Romantic dining guide

 839 S. 2nd St., (414) 645-2606

 You'd never expect such grand things to come out of such a small kitchen.
-This Walker's Point restaurant may have the tiniest kitchen in town but it's cooking up some big things.
-A small restaurant with close knit tables and excellent service, try Crazy Water for incredible seafood.
+This Walker's Point restaurant may have the tiniest kitchen in town, but it's cooking up some big things.
+A small restaurant with close knit tables, soft lighting and excellent service, try Crazy Water for some incredible seafood with your special someone.

 Dream Dance Steak